cocos/cocos-docs/en/editor/extension/contributions.md

 When writing an extension, it is possible to query whether the existing functions in the editor provide the ability of receiving `contributions` externally.

-If the function provides a contributions function, use these functions when writing extensions.
+If there are functions that provide the ability of receiving `contributions` externally, use these functions when writing extensions.

 ## Contribution data definition